el3um4s/strani-anelli-blog/_posts/2022/2022-01-12-how-to-create-responsive-data-tables-with-css-grid/2022-01-12-how-to-create-responsive-data-tables-with-css-grid.md

 As far as it works, there remains a problem.
 It is not clearly visible which column we have selected, or on which row the mouse is positioned.
 To solve the problem I can use a few lines of CSS.

 Let's start with the lines.
-I think the quickest way is to add an element to which contains all the elements of the row:
+I think the quickest way is to add an element which contains all the elements of the row:

 <script src="https://gist.github.com/el3um4s/0f2c86841e9b3ef49545f52daf58499f.js"></script>